CNAG-Biomedical-Informatics/convert-pheno/docs/mapping-steps.md

 !!!
 Bug "Notice"
     Please note that accurately mapping, even between two standards, is a substantial undertaking.
 While we possess expertise in certain areas, we certainly don't claim mastery in all :pray:.
 We sincerely welcome any **suggestions** or feedback.

-### From table mappings to code

-The tables function as a reference for implementing the source code of Convert-Pheno.
-For each format conversion, there is a dedicated Perl [submodule](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/tree/main/lib/Convert/Pheno).

-!!!
+???
 Info "Contributing"
     While creating the code for a new format can be challenging, modifying properties in an existing one is much easier.
 Feel free to [reach us](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/issues) should you plan to contribute.

+### From table mappings to code

+These tables serve as a **reference** for implementing Convert-Pheno's source code.
+Each format conversion has a dedicated Perl [submodule](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/tree/main/lib/Convert/Pheno), and during implementation we verify that the converted output conforms to the final target data schema.

 ### Lossless or lossy conversion?